captainPanda2002/captainPanda2002.github.io/_posts/2016-10-14-Blog-Lesson-6.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time, I will continue to do what I did this week because it works and my work is actually coming along very nicely.</td>
+    <td>Next time, I will continue to do what I did this week because it works and my work is actually coming along very nicely.
+This learning habit is defintiely working for me.</td>
   </tr>
 </table>